mgaudin/Hy2roresO/docs/user-docs/how_to.rst

 ----------------

 On this window you can :
- - authorize the algorithm to reverse streams that may not be entered well and therefore cause some mistakes in the attribution of the orders (checked initially)
+ - authorize the algorithm to reverse streams that may not be entered well and therefore cause some mistakes in the attribution of the orders; reversed streams are reversed for the computation but the input layer remains unchanged (checked initially)
- - add a boolean field *reversed* to the layer you are applying the algorithm on, if during the algorithm some streams have been reversed (checked initially)
+ - add a boolean field *reversed* to the layer you are applying the algorithm on, it indicates whether the streams were reversed during the algorithm (checked initially)
  - save the output layer, and choose the path where you want to save this layer
- - add the layer to the project instead of updating the input layer

-Once you have finished, you can click on **Next** to get more informations about the elaboration of the plugin.
+Once you have finished, you can click on **Next** for more information about the elaboration of the plugin.

 You can finally click on **OK** to run the algorithm.

 *Note : You can click on OK right from the start once you have selected a layer and at least one order to calculate.
-The algorithm will run with all the next parameters and options being entered as they are initially.
-You can also come back to the previous step whenever you want by clickin on Previous*
+The algorithm will run with the default settings.
+You can also come back to the previous step whenever you want by clicking on Previous.*

 During the algorithm
 ~~~~~~~~~~~~~~